bergercookie/Pump3000/docs/installation.rst

 Running the .exe
 ************************

-*Running the executable* version of the project is as simple as running the window_controller.exe located in the <location_to_project>/build folder.
+*Running the executable* version of the project is as simple as running the Pump3000.exe located in the <location_to_project>/build folder.

 <TODO> insert the image